 - Child led learning (checking in with your child and making sure your child’s developmental levels and feedback is what is being used to guide instruction.)

 - Facilitate enjoyment of reading (to the best of your ability)

 The Real Deal

-Some kids are as easy to teach as the kids in the Instagram story.
-You model the correct reading behaviors, set aside some consistent time to practice & one day they just start reading seemingly all by themselves.
+For some kids it is as easy to teach as the kids in the Instagram story.
+You model the correct reading behaviors, set aside some time to practice & one day they just start reading seemingly all by themselves.